shikokuchuo/mirai.promises/README.md

 ### Thanks

-[Daniel Falbel](https://github.com/dfalbel/) for the original version of this example and consenting to its use here, as well as providing the use case which motivated this package.
+[Daniel Falbel](https://github.com/dfalbel/) for the original version of the above example and consenting to its reproduction here, as well as providing the use case which motivated this package.

 ### Links